FindArticles FindArticles

 Table of Contents

-• What Daily Hub tried to be
+• What Daily Hub aspired to be

-• The core issues: visibility and control
+• The fundamentals: Visibility and control

 • What to watch next

-The core issues: visibility and control
+The fundamentals: Visibility and control

-What a better Daily Hub should deliver
+What a good Daily Hub will offer

-Placement matters as much as content.
-Daily Hub should be pinned to the lock screen and home screen by default, with a gesture or Edge-style panel for quick access.
-“Glanceable, actionable, dismissible” is the bar: one tap to open a calendar event, snooze a reminder, start navigation, or acknowledge a home alert.
-At a Glance is already great at alerts; Daily Hub can be the deeper layer that complements it rather than duplicating it.
+It’s where they’re placed as much as the content.
+Daily Hub should appear directly in the lock screen and home screen, with a gesture or an Edge-style panel to easily bring it up.
+The bar is “glanceable, actionable, dismissible”: one tap to open a calendar event, or snooze a reminder, to start navigation, or to acknowledge a home alert.
+At a Glance is excellent for alerts; Daily Hub could be the deeper level that supports it by not duplicating it.

 What to watch next